 What to Bring to Campus

 Welcome, Knights!
-As you plan for your college career at SUNY Geneseo, you'll need to know what to bring to your new home.
-Though not all-inclusive, the information below should help you determine which items to pack and which to leave behind.
+As you plan for your life at Geneseo, you'll need to know what to bring to your new home.
+Though not all-inclusive, this list should help you decide which items to pack and which to leave behind.

 Residence layouts and amenities vary, but each student is provided with a bed, desk, chair, closet space and dresser.
 Please visit the residence halls and Living-Learning Communities page for more information about individual residence halls, including video tours.